 Month abbreviations should be: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, DEC.

 The Pick Report should only return information about the visible features on the ECDIS display.
-If the viewing group is turned on all features even no symbol features without visible presentation within that viewing group are available via the cursor Pick Report.
+If the viewing group is turned on all features even “no symbol” features, those without visible presentation within that viewing group are available via the cursor Pick Report.

 Cursor enquiry should extend to the uncertainty of the spatial object, including attributes qualityOfHorizontalMeasurement, verticalUncertainty, and horizontalPositionUncertainty from an associated Spatial Quality information type.